robbtraister/fusion/documentation/recipes/running-fusion-locally.md

 ## Docker
 The Fusion engine and services that support it run in Docker containers that can be spun up for local development.
 To do so, you'll need to [download and install Docker](https://www.docker.com/community-edition) if you haven't already.
 Once you've installed Docker, you'll probably want to [allocate at least 4GB of RAM](https://arcpublishing.atlassian.net/wiki/spaces/APF/pages/273186892/Running+Fusion+with+the+Pagebuilder+Admin+times+out+doesn+t+work+makes+my+computer+sound+like+a+jet+engine) to it so it has the resources necessary to run all the services Fusion requires.

----
-**TIP**

-It's useful to have a working knowledge of Docker, its purpose, and some of the commands you can use to control it.
-Check out [Docker's Getting Started guide](https://docs.docker.com/get-started/) and [YouTube channel](https://www.youtube.com/user/dockerrun) to learn more, or any of the other excellent resources online.

----

 ## Starting Fusion

 To start the Fusion engine with the Feature Pack you've created, simply run: